 “Sewage humour a new low!” screamed ‘Truth’.

 “Sewage humour a new low!” screamed a Truth headline: the degenerate series had set “a new standard in debasement”.
 TVNZ’s director-general Alan Morris apologised for the “inexcusable behaviour”.
 Avalon received only three letters of complaint but, according to the Dominion, word “came down from above” to the TVNZ board.
 The bodgie had bolted: the series was already over.
 But Baysting was summoned to the Lower Hutt police station to discuss the Radio Regulations Act 1970, part of which prohibited the broadcasting of obscene material.
 After four months, the police decided not to prosecute, but issued a warning to Baysting, and to the TV executives, who were “vicariously responsible for the obscene language.”
-(Neville may have been the first to intentionally use the word but, ironically, a policeman apparently got there first when it slipped out during Joe’s World, a live-to-air children’s programme.)
+(Neville may have been the first to intentionally use the word but, ironically, a policeman apparently got there first the previous decade, when it slipped out during Joe’s World, a live-to-air children’s programme.)

 The Neville Purvis Family Show was nominated for a Feltex award, and Barry Shaw spluttered one last time, describing it as “a sick joke”.